spinnaker/spinnaker.github.io/setup/features/notifications/index.md

   }
 ```

-Events have a details, which will always be the same.
+Events have details, which will always be the same.

 ### details.type